 I feel really passionate about my role and hope that I can contribute my experience and ideas in helping the Children’s e-Hospital to grow and develop further.

-My name is Louise.
-I’m a mum to our two year old son Evan.
-I’m keen to combine my experiences of IVF, pregnancy and being a mum with my professional role as an Educational Consultant for Wakefield Diocese.
+Louise is a mother who manages to combine being a parent with her professional role as an Educational Consultant for Wakefield Diocese.

 For the past 8 years I have worked as Chief Executive Officer for the regional charity Children’s Heart Surgery Fund, for the last 4 of those years I have headed the award winning “Save our Surgery Campaign”.